 "It's a success story," Robinson said.
 "But it's also a surprise and accident and it's a testament to the power of "just add water’ in an arid climate.
 Everything changes."

-Photographer Frank Foster has been shooting images in the Owens Valley over recent months.
+Photographer Frank Foster has been shooting images in the Owens Valley.
 He shared a selection with the California Sun.